Graduate Course Descriptions

 CC/GS/SEAS: Partial Fulfillment of Global Core Requirement

 This is a seminar for advanced undergraduate and graduate students who wish to gain an understanding of the richness of Sufism (Islamic mysticism).
 We will examine the historical origins, development and institutionalization of Sufism, including long-standing debates over its place within the wider Islamic tradition.
-By way of a close reading of a wide range of primary and secondary sources, we will examine Sufi attitudes toward the body, Sufi understandings of lineage, power and religious authority, as well as the continued importance of Sufism in the modern world
+By way of a close reading of a wide range of primary and secondary sources, we will examine Sufi attitudes towards the body, Sufi understanding of lineage, power and religious authority, as well as the continued importance of Sufism in the modern world.

 Through a wide range of readings and classroom discussions, this course will introduce students to the crucial role that the unique African-American appropriation of the Judeo-Christian prophetic biblical tradition has played -- and continues to play -- in the lives of black people in America.